kochsoft/diablo2/README.md

                         Flag.
 Pull all socketed items from items in the horadric cube.
 Try to preserve these socketables.
   --set_sockets_horadric SET_SOCKETS_HORADRIC
                         Attempt to set this many sockets to the socket-able items in the horadric cube.
+  --dispel_magic        Flag.
+Acts on magical, rare, and crafted items within the Horadric Cube, dispelling their magic.
   --toggle_ethereal     Flag.
 For each item within the Horadric Cube toggle the ethereal state.
   --ensure_horadric     Flag.
 If the player has no Horadric Cube, one will be created in the inventory.
 Any item in that location will be put into the cube instead.
   --hardcore            Flag.
 Set target characters to hard core mode.